mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

   9. If you are using Github as a repository, you need to store the personal access token value in AWS Secrets Manager.
 Navigate to “Services” and select "Secrets Manager".
   10. Store a new secret of type "Other type of secrets".
   11. Specify the key/value pair as "PersonalAccessToken" (without quotes) and the value of the token and click next.
-  12. For the secret name, enter the name you determined in step 4 of `Getting Started`.
+  12. For the secret name, enter the name you determined in step 4 of :ref:`Getting Started`.
   13. Add a description and a tag using these "Project" as key and <project>-<environment> as the value.
 Click next.
   14. Configure if you would like to automatic rotation of this secret.
 Click Next.
   15. Review the details and click store when ready.